-Responsive web design is still a relatively new approach to designing websites, even though the technology has existed for a while; but what is a responsive website exactly, and more importantly, why does your business website need to be responsive?
-This article answers those two questions in details, and also explains why having a mobile responsive website saves money in the long run.
+Responsive web design is still a relatively new approach to designing websites, even though the technology isn’t new; but what is a responsive website exactly, and more importantly, why does your business website need to be responsive?
+This article answers those questions and explains why having a mobile responsive website saves money in the long run.

 Back in the days, web developers only had to make websites look good on computers.
-That all changed when iPhones and other smartphones took over Internet.
-Developers initially dealt with this issue by creating mobile sites to complement their desktop sites; but as the number of smart devices exploded, it has become increasingly more difficult to account for all screen sizes, resolutions, aspect ratios and orientations.
-Responsive web design addresses this problem by making websites responsive to all devices, without having to create additional versions of the same websites.
-Our website, projectpii.ca, is an example of responsive web design.
+That all changed when smartphones took over Internet.
+Developers initially dealt with this issue by creating mobile sites to complement their desktop sites.
+However, as the number of smart devices exploded, it has become increasingly more difficult to account for all screen sizes.
+Responsive web design addresses this problem by making websites scale to all devices without the need for different versions.
+Our website, ProjectPi.ca, is an example of responsive web design.
 Look at the video below and see how our website scales as the display size changes.
-If our website wasn’t responsive, it would not scale and our site visitors would have to scroll horizontally to see the contents overflowing to the right.
-This means, users on mobile devices only have to scroll vertically to navigate through our website.
+If our website wasn’t responsive, it would not scale and users would have to scroll horizontally to see the contents overflowing to the right.

 Why You Need a Responsive Site